AadimTamang/Local-llm-chatbot/README.md

 <br>
 Before starting this project git clone https://github.com/ggerganov/llama.cpp.git in your project folder.
 <br>
-Then Execute these command in order cd llama.cpp
+Then Execute these command in order

+# 1. Move to the llama.cpp folder
+cd llama.cpp

 # 2. Create a build directory
 mkdir build